PersoBench: Benchmarking Personalized Response Generation in Large Language Models: Abstract

 \section{Abstract}

 While large language models (LLMs) have exhibited impressive conversational capabilities, their proficiency in delivering personalized responses remains unclear.
 Although recent benchmarks automatically evaluate persona consistency in role-playing contexts using LLM-based judgment, the evaluation of personalization in response generation remains underexplored.
-To address this gap, we present a new benchmark, PersoBench, to evaluate the personalization ability of LLMs in persona-aware dialogue generation within a zero-shot setting.
-We assess the performance of three open-source and three closed-source LLMs using well-known datasets and a range of metrics.
-Our analysis, conducted on three well-known persona-aware datasets, evaluates multiple dimensions of response quality, including fluency, diversity, coherence, and personalization, across both standard and chain-of-thought prompting methods.
-Our findings reveal that while LLMs excel at generating fluent and diverse responses, they are far from satisfactory in delivering personalized and coherent responses considering both the conversation context and the provided personas.
-Our benchmark implementation is available at \href{https://github.com/salehafzoon/PersoBench}{https://github.com/salehafzoon/PersoBench}.
+To address this gap, we present an automated benchmarking pipeline, PersoBench, to evaluate the personalization ability of LLMs in persona-aware dialogue generation within a zero-shot setting.
+Our framework employs a structured pipeline comprising speaker-aware annotation, task-specific and context-driven prompt construction, response post-processing, and automated evaluation across multiple dimensions of generation quality.
+In particular, the pipeline performs text preprocessing and speaker labeling, constructs structured prompts with task instructions and LLM roles, validates response format, and evaluates valid outputs across fluency, personalization, diversity, and coherence.
+We assess the performance of four open-source and four closed-source LLMs using well-known datasets and a range of explicit metrics.
+Our findings reveal that while LLMs excel at generating fluent and diverse responses, they are far from satisfactory in delivering personalized and coherent responses, considering both the conversation context and the provided personas.

-\keywords{Personalized Response Generation \and Conversational AI,\and Natural Language Processing\and Large Language Models\and Benchmarking}
+\keywords{ Personalized Response Generation, Conversational AI, Natural Language Processing, Large Language Models, Benchmarking }